dr. Clementine Boutry

 Electronic Components, Technology and Materials (ECTM), Department of Microelectronics

-Expertise: Biodegradable technologies, biodegradable materials and devices (MEMS, sensors, actuators, and electric circuits) for Organ-on-Chip, medical and environmental applications
+Expertise: Biodegradable technologies, biodegradable functional materials and devices (MEMS, sensors, actuators, and electronics), wireless microsystems

 Please visit our Biodegradable Technologies website